 There are two scenes on a Japanese playground where Revy teaches four young boys about guns.
 She speaks English, which they don’t understand.
 In their first meeting, she puts on a show—like the counterfeiter arc itself—until she shows them how people actually fall when they’re shot and killed.
 In their second meeting, she terrifies them.
 These two scenes use characters to stand in for real people, as when an alien boy plays with the robots of The Transformers (1984).
 The Japanese boys playing with Revy are both the makers and the audience of Black Lagoon: People who are basically ignorant and peaceful, having no real association with “badasses”, but fascinated by violence as a show and violence in the abstract.

 The visual aspect is still somewhat dull, but there is a kind of maturity to the sequel.
 It has more neat touches than the first season.
 Episode 1 starts with the Romanians debating whether to attribute a quote to Edgar Allan Poe or Richard Matheson.
 The “Rip-Off Church” in episode 4, though it has the most nonsensical shootout on the show, manages to refer to something so obscure as Beit Shemesh, probably alluding to 1 Samuel 6:19.
-Episode 6 has a better depiction of hacking than $100M Hollywood movies, and episode 7 shows what made such an unusual production possible before international streaming: One of the wooden prayer tablets pegged up at a fair reads ｢ＤＶＤがもっと売れますように｣, “I pray we’ll sell more DVDs”.
+Episode 6 has a better depiction of hacking than the $100M Hollywood movies of the time, and episode 7 shows what made such an unusual production possible before international streaming: One of the wooden votive tablets pegged up at a fair reads ｢ＤＶＤがもっと売れますように｣, “I pray we’ll sell more DVDs”.

 Seen in 2020.